HeikoKramer/sfhcks/README.md

 *stuff I'd like to keep …*

 ## ~/PermissionSetAssignment.cls
-Assigne Permission Sets from one User to an other

-Place source and target user IDs and execute anonymous.
+Place source and target user IDs and execute anonymous to assigne Permission Sets from one User to an other.
 ![PermissionSetAssignment](https://github.com/HeikoKramer/sfhcks/blob/master/img/psa.png)

 ## ~/ObjectNameAndLabel.cls
 This sends you an email with API Names & Labels of those org's objects.
 Replace that variable with your mail address:
 ![mail](https://github.com/HeikoKramer/sfhcks/blob/master/img/mail.png)